-For example, if you need to restore using a full backup and after a transaction backup, the full backup will be restored with NORECOVERY argument and then the backup will be restored with recovery.
+For example, if you need to restore a full database backup followed by a transaction log backup, the full backup will be restored with NORECOVERY argument and then the log backup will be restored with recovery.
 Here’s how to do it:

 RESTORE DATABASE [earnings] FROM DISK = N'c:\sql\earnings.bak' WITH FILE = 2, NORECOVERY, NOUNLOAD, STATS = 5 RESTORE LOG [earnings] FROM DISK = N'C:\Program Files\Microsoft SQL Server\MSSQL14.MSSQLSERVER\MSSQL\Backup\earnings_LogBackup_2018-12-21_12-24-25.bak' WITH FILE = 1, NOUNLOAD, STATS = 5, RECOVERY

 Note: In the above query, the first command restores the db with NORECOVERY option, and the second command restores the log backup using the RECOVERY option.

 If you do not have a backup or if it is damaged, you can use SQL Recovery software, such as Stellar Repair for MS SQL to restore your data.
 The software helps repair a damaged (corrupt) SQL database and restore it to its original state.
 You can download the software from here: